-The ESJF is pleased to announce that fencing projects will begin next week at the Jewish cemeteries of Buchach, Zbarazh and Ciudei in Ukraine.
+The ESJF is pleased to announce that fencing projects will begin next week at the Jewish cemeteries in Buchach, Zbarazh, and Ciudei in Ukraine.

-Buchach, today in the Ternopil region of Western Ukraine, was once one of the most important communities in Eastern Galicia, then part of the Austro-Hungarian Empire.
-The Jewish and later Israeli Nobel Prize laureate, S.Y.
-Agnon, was born in the town and referred to it in his novels.
-The large unfenced cemetery is one of the oldest in Ukraine and contains many hundreds of preserved matzevot.
+Buchach, now part of the Ternopil region in Western Ukraine, was once one of the most important communities in Eastern Galicia, then part of the Austro-Hungarian Empire.
+The city is the birthplace of Israeli Nobel laureate S.Y.
+Agnon, and was referenced in his novels.
+This large, unfenced cemetery is one of the oldest in Ukraine and contains hundreds of preserved matzevot.

-Ciudei, further to the south and west in the Chernivtsi (Czernowitz) region, is close to the Romanian border in the historic region of Bukovina.
-In common with many cemeteries in this region, this 19th century cemetery possesses many ornate matzevot.
+Ciudei, further to the southwest in the Chernivtsi (Czernowitz) region, is close to the Romanian border, in the historic region of Bukovina.
+Much like many other cemeteries in this region, this 19th century cemetery is home to many ornate matzevot.